DanLepsa/react-stylable-checkbox/README.md

 - **disabled** (boolean, default: false) - disabled state for the checkbox; once disabled the onClick callback does not fire anymore

 ### Licence
 The code is open-source and available under the MIT Licence.
-More details in the LICENCE.md file.